-Click on any point in a graph to see a drill down of the data associated with that data point.
+Click on any point in a graph or widget to see a drill down of the data associated with that data point.
 Once in the drill down, you can click on the three dots to see a list of available fields to add or remove from the table.
 Click Apply once you have made your selections.
 The drill down table will display your selections when users click on a data point on the graph.
 Your drill down view is sticky or preserved when you click into other data points in that report.
 For a quick video demo of how the drill down works, click here.

 You can even control the order of the columns in a drill down view, the selected view remains sticky only for SFDC objects but not for MDA objects.